 ► Costs £3420 less than the old one

-► Orders closed for now due to high demand
+► Orders still closed due to high demand

 If you’re after a new, hybrid Golf GTE in 2018, you’re going to have to wait a while.
 According to Volkswagen’s own website, orders have the 2017 GTE have been temporarily stopped due to demand.
 A message on the UK model page reads: 'Due to unprecedented demand, leading to long delivery lead times, we are temporarily closing Golf GTE to order.'
 VW’s other electrified models, including the Passat GTE and e-Golf don’t seem to be affected.